orisai/scheduler/docs/README.md

 ## Locks and job overlapping

-Jobs are time-based and simply run at specified intervals.
-If they take too long, they may overlap and run simultaneously.
-This may cause issues if the jobs access the same resources, such as files or databases, leading to conflicts or data corruption.
+Prevent time-based jobs from overlapping when they take too long and run simultaneously.
+Overlapping jobs accessing the same resources (files, databases) can lead to conflicts or data corruption.

-To avoid such issues, we provide locking mechanism which ensures that only one instance of a job is running at any given time.
+The locking mechanism ensures that only one instance of a job runs at any given time:

 ```php
 use Orisai\Scheduler\SimpleScheduler;